Smccann01/Win-Key-Logger-in-Python/README.md

 Found this online and it works -

-Need 2 Modules pyhook and pywin32.
+Need two libraries pyhook and pywin32.
 Also before running you need to make the directory tree or it will error out.
-Once started it make the dated txt log file.
+Once started, it makes the dated txt log file.

 Log example: